Exact solutions for a coherent phenomenon of condensation in conservative Hamiltonian systems: Setup

-Our motivation to consider Hamiltonian systems of the form (\ref{eq:Resonant_Equation}) is twofold.
-First, they arise in weakly nonlinear regimes \cite{BBCE1,CE,E,DWT1} different from the usual where the phenomenon of condensation has been observed.
-In a few lines, the derivation of (\ref{eq:Resonant_Equation}) is deterministic, based on perturbation techniques such as the multiple scale or the time-averaging methods \cite{Murdock} and there are no assumptions of random phases or amplitudes on $\alpha_n(t)$.
-Therefore, we expected that if these systems exhibited condensation, it would differ from the condensation observed in non-equilibrium regimes.
-Our second motivation to consider systems of the form (\ref{eq:Resonant_Equation}) came from their presence in disparate areas of physics, something that endows their study with great interdisciplinary value.
-If one of these systems displays a certain kind of dynamics, then we expect that other systems in (\ref{eq:Resonant_Equation}) with different physical origin will exhibit the same behavior.
+Our motivation to search for condensation processes in the class of Hamiltonian systems (\ref{eq:Resonant_Equation}) was twofold.
+First, these systems arise in phase-sensitive (coherent) regimes of wave models, clearly differing from the typical scenarios where condensation phenomena have been observed.
+We then expected that if Hamiltonian systems (\ref{eq:Resonant_Equation}) exhibited condensation, it would present distinctive features from previous observations.
+Our second motivation came from the presence of systems (\ref{eq:Resonant_Equation}) in disparate areas of physics, something that endows their study with great interdisciplinary value.
+If one of these systems displays a certain kind of dynamics, then we expect that other systems in (\ref{eq:Resonant_Equation}) with different physical origins may exhibit the same behavior.
 An example of this idea is the series of works \cite{CF,CEL,BBCE1,BBCE2,BEF}, which were unified in \cite{BBE1}.